TheCraftySlayer/prophet_forecast/README.md

 naive mean forecast when the real ``prophet`` package is unavailable so the unit tests still run with the bundled stubs.

+The hourly workflow now records the mean and standard deviation for each weekday-hour combination.
+These statistics are written to ``hourly_stats.csv`` whenever the model retrains.
+Two regressors expose them to Prophet: ``open_flag`` marks business hours while ``mean_hour`` represents the typical call volume for that hour of the week.
+A new model is only promoted when it beats the naive mean benchmark by at least 10 % in MAE or WAPE.

 Alternatively, the YAML-driven pipeline can perform the same operation when `model.use_hourly` is enabled.